weiddeng/blog/_posts/2019-11-16-meta-learning-1-maml.markdown

 title:   "Meta Learning 1 - MAML"
 date:    2019-11-16 13:47:00 -0800
 ---
-Learn math, physics, chemistry well, and not be afraid to travel the cosmo.  -- Chinese Proverb
+*Learn math, physics, chemistry well, and not be afraid to travel the cosmo.* --- Chinese Proverb

 This post is my initial mumbling on meta learning.
 Meta learning is a different way to learn and do tasks.
 Traditionally, a task is a singleton, learning to do it well end-to-end with minimal human intervention is all we need.
 Meta learning takes a step back, groups many tasks, and aims to learn all of them and generalize to new tasks.
 By bringing in structure, meta learning probably can learn many tasks in one go.
 One of the difficulties is "few shot" - a task provides only a few examples to learn from.
 In Professor [Nan Lin][Professor Nan Lin's Page]'s words, we need to borrow information.